XavierEgan/3D_Pathtracer/readme.md

 - **Hardware**: NVIDIA RTX 4090 (16,384 CUDA cores)

 **Starting Render Time:** 45.6s

+**NOTE:** Timings have quite a large variance of up to +-2s depending on many factors

 ### Early Pixel Termination (1.065x speedup)
 We can cast 9 strategic rays (corners, edges, middle) And if all them dont hit anything, we consider the pixel to be black and early return.